baoduy/hbd.astro-paper/src/content/blog/az-02-pulumi-private-ask-env-architecture.md

 ### AKS VNet

-The AKS VNet is designed to host the private AKS cluster, ensuring secure and efficient communication with other network components.
-It includes:
+The AKS VNet is designed to host the private AKS cluster, ensuring secure and efficient communication with other network components:

 - **AKS Subnet**: Hosts the AKS cluster within a dedicated subnet.
 The Kubernetes API server is accessible only via a private endpoint, and pod networking manages secure communication with services in the General Subnet.
-Azure Firewall restricts external access, allowing only authorized internal traffic.
+- **Azure Firewall Rules:** only allows external access to necessary resources for AKS cluster.

 ### CloudPC VNet

-The CloudPC VNet provides secure environments for virtual desktops and DevOps operations, maintaining isolation from critical infrastructure.
-It includes:
+The CloudPC VNet provides secure environments for virtual desktops and DevOps operations, maintaining isolation from critical infrastructure:

-- **CloudPC Subnet**: Provides secure virtual desktops for internal resource access, eliminating public exposure.
+- **CloudPC Subnet**: Provides secure VDI environment (using Windows 365 enterprise) for internal resource access, eliminating public exposure.
-- **DevOps Subnet**: Hosts resources for DevOps private agents, including CI/CD pipelines and management servers, isolated from critical infrastructure.
+- **DevOps Subnet**: Hosts resources for DevOps private agents, including CI/CD pipelines for private ASK deployment.

 ## Subnet IP Allocation